ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### FollowTracking

-Determines how to track the movement of interactable to the interactor.
+Determines how to track the movement of Interactable to the Interactor.

 ##### Declaration